How-to-faang-UTCN/How-to-faang-Guide/guides/Readme.md

 Here is a curated list of additonal resources which you might find useful

 - [ACS internships](https://acsinternships.lsacbucuresti.ro/)
   - A similar, more mature resource similar to this repository.
 Advice is quite generic, some company guides are a bit outdated, but they have many more of them.
-Overall a great advice and contributions.
+Overall a great contribution.